 New Website Designs

 While developing Somm.Site, I quickly realized that my web design skills where in need of a refresh.
-Diving into tech tutorials can be daunting, however I found that having a place to practice is always a good idea for these types of skills.
+Diving into tech tutorials can be daunting, however I found that having a place to practice is always a good idea when developing new technology skills.

-I started with the basics, and my own personal brand site.
+I started with the basics, and redesigned this site, along with the marketing site for Virtual Restaurant Manager.
 First order of business was learning how to make websites dynamic in the way they fit multiples types of screen sizes as well as they way they present information.
-I redesigned my site, DerekEngles.com and put what I am learning to work.
+I never set out to be a web designer, I never wanted to be the ultimate in UX/UI and I never formally studied comp sci... yet, here I am.

-Personal branding and goals of the site aside, I feel like my site tells a better story of my skills, my projects and my portfolio of work.
+Personal branding and business goals aside, I feel like this website tells a better story of my skills, my projects and my portfolio of work.
 Additionally, my site functions properly on all screen sizes, a must in todays modern world.
+Small victories!

 For VRM's website, I am telling the story of the product, the idea and the business model; a clear an concise explanation with good graphics, layout and flow.